-The Asian Studies Program at Bowdoin College would like to invite you to “Godzilla as Harrier and Harbinger: Rethinking the Post-Atomic Pacific” on April 13 at 2:00PM in Sills Hall, Smith Auditorium.
+The Asian Studies Program at Bowdoin College hosted “Godzilla as Harrier and Harbinger: Rethinking the Post-Atomic Pacific” on April 13 at 2:00PM in Sills Hall, Smith Auditorium.

 Released in Japan with great acclaim (Polygon Pictures, 2017) “Godzilla: Planet of the Monsters” is the first CGI/Anime production in the Godzilla franchise.
 This exciting chapter in the Godzilla saga is beautifully animated and tells a captivating tale.

 As the menacing figure of Godzilla reminds his global audience of the problems of atomic technology and nuclear weapons, he has become an important conversation starter.
 As he takes revenge on a humanity that recklessly abuses technology and unleashes radiation into the environment, his message is as important for us today as it was when he first emerged from the depths of the sea in 1954.
 Following our main presenters, a panel of experts on Japanese history, international relations, marine biology, and Japanese literature will join the discussion as we examine the enduring effects of nuclear pollution and the anxieties of possible nuclear proliferation in the pacific region.